| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 bar, one of their colleagues appeared to be filming an interview

+with a beautiful girl.
 Following the reception our hosts led us to another part of the

 hotel where a trade fair was taking place.
 As if to belie the stories